woocommerce/woocommerce-admin/readme.txt

 == Changelog ==

+= 1.1.3 2020-05-18 =
+- Tweak: Onboarding: Add Jetpack flow back to onboarding profiler. #4382

+= 1.1.2 N/A =
+- Version bumped on Composer/Packagist but not released to WordPress.org.

 = 1.1.1 2020-05-05 =
 - Fix: OBW Industry selection bug for non-US stores. #4120
 - Tweak: Remove Stripe deferred account activation, and revert to oAuth connection flow. #4164